Is Your Tax Debt Expiring?

 If your CSED is in the near future, it makes sense to avoid any actions that toll the statute of limitations.
 Instead, we might opt for a guaranteed or streamlined installment agreement or hardship status.
 While the statute is tolled while an installment agreement is pending, guaranteed and streamlined installment agreements involve very little delay — and very little impact on your CSED.

-If your tax debt is relatively new and you stand a good chance of approval, we might recommend an Offer in Compromise.
-When the IRS has a substantial period during which to collect your liability, the odds of gaining debt forgiveness are not high.
+If your tax debt is relatively new, and you stand a good chance of approval, we might recommend an Offer in Compromise.
+When the IRS has a substantial period during which to collect your liability, the odds of gaining debt forgiveness aren’t high.
 A settlement, however, can significantly reduce the total amount you pay.

 Do you need more clarity on your CSED and what the IRS statute of limitations means for your tax debt?
 We’ll give you our best advice in a free initial consultation.
 If you choose to work with us, one of our services is an affordable CSED Analysis, which can be the starting point for a tax relief strategy.